US prohibits airlines from flying to Haiti and UN suspends flights after 2 planes were shot by gangs

 “What good is a new prime minister if there's no security, if I can't move freely and sell my goods?” she said, nodding to her basket of vegetables.
 “This is my bank account.
 This is what my family depend on."

-It was a frustration that concerned international players that have pushed for a peaceful resolution in Haiti like the U.N. and the U.S.
+It was a frustration that concerned international players like the U.N. and the U.S. that have pushed for a peaceful resolution in Haiti.

 On Tuesday, the U.S. State Department lamented that Conille and the council “were unable to move forward in a constructive manner" and called on Fils-Aimé and the council to provide a clear action plan outlining a joint vision on how to decrease violence and pave the path for elections to be held to “prevent further gridlock.”